uzzielc/CT-Class-CNN-TF/README.md

 ## Data
 The data for this project was obtained from [Kaggle](https://www.kaggle.com).
 The link to the exact page for this data is [here](https://www.kaggle.com/felipekitamura/head-ct-hemorrhage).

+The script requires that the files be formatted in the following:

+Images:

+/head-ct-hemorrgage/head_ct/000.png
+.
+.
+.
+/head-ct-hemorrgage/head_ct/199.png

+Labels:

+/head-ct-hemorrgage/labels.csv

+Script:

+/head-ct-hemorrgage/head_ct_cnn.py

 ## Running the Script